terrenceliu01/python1/doc/python.md

 ❓What is Normalization?

-✔️Normalization represents the way of organizing structured data in the database efficiently.
+💡✔️Normalization represents the way of organizing structured data in the database efficiently.
 It includes creation of tables, establishing relationships between them, and defining rules for those relationships.
 Inconsistency and redundancy can be kept in check based on these rules, hence, adding flexibility to the database.

+举例说明：失败，成功

 ❓What is Denormalization?